JAEGER2K/lenie/README.md

 overwrite each others HTML files.

 ### On the client side...

-... you simply clone a git repository from a remote where *lenie* has been set up.
+1. you simply clone a git repository from a remote where *lenie* has been set up.

 If the remote is at */home/myuser/myblog* on *myserver.net* to which you have ssh access and you are on your local computer at *~/blogs/*, then the command would be:

     $ git clone myuser@myserver.net:myblog/git mybloglocal

-This will create the repository in *~/blogs/mybloglocal* and right now this will be an empty repository.
-You add a markdown text-file, via *git add*, commit that addition to the repository via *git commit* and send it to the remote via *git push*.
+This will create an empty repository in *~/blogs/mybloglocal*.

+2. Next, write a post and save it in a file *my\_first\_post.md*.

+The file name defines the title of the blog post and the .md-suffix is required or the file will be ignored by *lenie*.

+3. Add file to git repository

+    $ git add my_first_post.md

+4. Commit and push

+    $ git commit -m "wrote my first post"
+	$ git push

 ### Useful optional things
 First of all, you might want to edit the user name under which your posts are published by